Post-build static analysis - pfunct and pahole

 /* last cacheline: 8 bytes */

-As all three major compilers (GCC, Clang, and MSVC) can emit warnings at compile time about padding, one would think that there is no good reason to use pahole
+}; As all three major compilers (GCC, Clang, and MSVC) can emit warnings at compile time about padding, one would think that there is no good reason to use pahole.

-For example with GCC and -Wpadded
+For example with GCC and -Wpadded the output will be

 main.cpp:17:6: warning: padding struct to align 'a::b2' [-Wpadded]